ilyalukibanov/homeworks/Algorithms and Data Structures/README.md

 # Algorithms and Data Structures
 This folder contains my Python homeworks' solutions for https://yandex.ru/yaintern/algorithm-training online classes.

-The first part that was in Fall 2021.
-This part did not have a formal rating.
-I solved all the problems and was in top 10-20 fastest solutions for the last 4 assignments.
+The first part was in Fall 2021.
+That part did not have a formal rating.
+I solved all the problems and was in top 10-20 fastest accepted solutions for the last 4 assignments.
 As a result, I was invited for an interview with Yandex.

 The second part was in Februrary-March of 2022.
 I solved all the assigned problems and did well on the final test.
-As a result, I landed in top 50 amoung amoung more than 4000 particiants in the final rating (the certificate in Russian).
+As a result, I landed in top 50 among more than 4000 particiants in the final rating (the certificate is in Russian).

 Part 1:
 1. Complexity, Testing, and Special cases